Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance provided on when to use this tool versus alternatives such as replace_hwp_image or extract_hwp_images.
-No context about prerequisites or exclusions.
+No explicit guidance on when to use this tool versus alternatives such as replace_hwp_image or other deletion tools.
+The description implies usage for removing images but lacks when-not or context for selection.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.